MFEh2o/BluegillMorphologyDataDOC/README.md

 Once you've installed Rtools, try `renv::restore()` again.
 You may have to restart R and RStudio first.

 7. Run the analyses in order, from the beginning.

-Here is a diagram illustrating the reproducible data and code pipeline.
+Here is a diagram illustrating the reproducible data and code pipeline (click to make it larger).
 The pinkish ovals are R scripts that need to be run.
 So, start by running compileLakeDOC.R; then run hucIDforLakes.R, etc. (You don't have to run chelseaDataEnter_FISH_INFO_cleanup_gh92_gh29_gh93.R, shown in a lighter pink).

 ![](https://docs.google.com/drawings/d/e/2PACX-1vTEP9I5EuLxzX9hGX9sKzH35NbnyMQLg7ndA6maboKz3uW1_UmA13QyY7cssFAbMCt5Q2UDPTgbF9kv/pub?w=4116&h=947)